Welcome to Our Home Inspection Buyer, Seller, and Owner Clients

 Condominium Inspections and Carbon Monoxide

-OAHI's President Murray Parish RHI did a condominium inspection and found a potentially hazardous carbon monoxide issue.
+OAHI's past president Murray Parish RHI did a condominium inspection and found a potentially hazardous carbon monoxide issue.
 This is why home inspections are so important and should be mandatory, especially for first-time homebuyers.
 View Murray's video of the concern here.

 Find an Inspector That You Trust